JustAMurph/docs-1/eloquent-collections.md

 #### `load($relations)`

-The `load` method attempts to eager load a set of relationships onto each model in the collection.
+Eager load a set of relationships onto each model in the collection.

     $collection->load('users.comments');